3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

 .. option:: POSTGIS_SFCGAL=<true|false|yes|no>

-  If set, `PostGIS SFCGAL <http://www.sfcgal.org/>`_ support is enabled. **Note:** SFCGAL is currently only available in the Debian image variant.
+  If set, `PostGIS SFCGAL <http://www.sfcgal.org/>`_ support is enabled. **Note:** SFCGAL may not be available in some older Alpine based images (PostgresSQL ``< v12``).
+Refer to the `official PostGIS Docker docs <https://hub.docker.com/r/postgis/postgis>`_ for more details.
-  Setting the variable on Alpine images will have no effect.
+  Setting the variable on those images will have no effect.

 .. _citydb_docker_config_oracle: